 I love olive oil and balsamic vinegar with garlic, salt and pepper.
 I’d be happy with that as a dressing for the rest of my life.
 Mike is sick of it, and so he buys dressing that has some questionable ingredients.

 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
-I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.
+As an Amazon Associate I earn from qualifying purchases.